praveenjuge/notes/README.md

-# Notes

-A site to store my notes :)
+A site to store my notes and thoughts :)